aoloe/scribus-project/image-rotation/image-rotation.md

 Make it possible to rotate an image inside of an image frame.

-This project is not trivial, has multiple sub-tasks to be accomplished but has no hard task either.
-It can give a good overview on the way the Scribus code works.

-- implement the rotation on the canvas
-  - adding a rotation property to the properties palette
+In 1.5svn there is a basic implementation of this feature (cf. the "Rotation" field in the "Image" tab of the Properties Palette.

+There are a few improvements that can be done:

-  - eventually adding a visual way of rotating the image (eventually by also enhancing the frame rotation itself)
+- adding a visual way of rotating the image (eventually by also enhancing the frame rotation itself)
-- implement the pdf export of the rotated image
-- implement the printing
-- implement the export as PNG image
-- implement the export as svg
+- use the base point of the frame for the rotation (or, eventually, define an own base point, taking the frame's one as the default)
 - add the command to the scripter API

-optionally:
 - add a setting (or a way) to rotate the frame without rotating the image inside of it